Dr Andrea Hajek

 I obtained my doctorate degree from the University of Warwick in 2011, where I also held a post as an Early Career Fellow.
 My dissertation - on the negotiation of public memories of protest and police violence in 1970s Italy - was published in 2013 in Palgrave Macmillan’s Memory Studies Series.
 I am the Managing Editor for the Sage journal of Memory Studies, and a founding member of the Warwick Oral History Network.
-Currently I'm a British Academy Postdoctoral Fellow at the University of Glasgow, where I also coordinate the Centre for Gender History Seminar Series.
-I'm the Postdoctoral Representative for the School of Modern Languages and Cultures (2014-15).
+Currently I'm a British Academy Postdoctoral Fellow at the University of Glasgow, and interim co-director of the Centre for Gender History.

 In addition to a variety of journal publications, I have edited a special issue on the European 1968 protests and oral history research (‘Challenging dominant discourses of the past: 1968 and the value of oral history’, Memory Studies, January 2013).
 I have co-edited special issues on historical revisionism on Italian television (‘Televisionism’, The Italianist.
 Film Issue, June 2014), humour and satire in Italian politics and culture ('Send in the Clowns!
 Humour and power in Italian political, social and cultural life', Incontri, December 2014), and on generational identity and memory of the 1968 protests in cinema ('Il Sessantotto sullo schermo: memoria, generazione e identità', Storia e problemi contemporanei, 2014).
 The volume Memory in a Mediated World: Remembrance and Reconstruction, co-edited with Christine Lohmeier and Christian Pentzold, was published in November 2015 (Palgrave Macmillan).
 Currently I am co-editing another collection of essays, on the role of the interviewer in the oral history interview.
 Occasionally I write on academic blogs and literary magazines.